Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Introduction

-Regarding scalability, a variety of methods have been proposed that derive approximations to the GP likelihood, e.g., local GP experts \citep{cohen2020healing}, inducing-point and low-rank methods \citep{Banerjee2008, Cressie2008,hrluo_2019a}, structure-exploiting methods \citep{wilson2015kernel}, and Vecchia approximations \citep{vecchia1988estimation, Katzfuss2021,szabo2024vecchia}.
+The statistics and ML literature contains a wide variety of methods to address these two primary limitations of GPs.
+Much work has been done to derive and implement nonstationary kernels, wherein the dependence between two input locations cannot be written as a function of their separation distance \citep[see, e.g.,][]{Sampson1992, Higdon1998, Fuentes2001, Paciorek2006, damianou2013, wilson16}.
+However, with a few exceptions, these methods are generally difficult to implement for large data sets due to their large numbers of hyperparameters and the need for specialized algorithms for training.
+These methods can also lead to overfitting without suitable regularization techniques \citep{dearmon2016g, manzhos2023rectangularization, williams2006gaussian,hrluo_2022e,luo2024multiple}.
+Regarding scalability, a variety of methods have been proposed that derive approximations to the GP likelihood, e.g., local GP experts \citep{cohen2020healing}, predictive process and low-rank methods \citep{Banerjee2008, Cressie2008,hrluo_2019a}, covariance tapering \citep{Furrer2006,Kaufman2008}, structure-exploiting methods \citep{wilson2015kernel}, and Vecchia approximations \citep{vecchia1988estimation, Katzfuss2021,szabo2024vecchia}.
 We refer the interested reader to \cite{heaton2018case} for a direct comparison of many of these methods on a common data set.
 These so-called ``approximate GP'' methods are not, in general, agnostic to the underlying kernel, and theoretical properties are, in most cases, derived only for stationary kernels.
-Furthermore, each of these methods requires multiple subjective choices -- e.g., Vecchia approximations necessitate specifying the number of neighbors to condition on, the ordering of points, and the selection of nearest neighbors -- that may introduce sensitive ad hoc choices in a given analysis.
+Furthermore, these methods require subjective choices -- e.g., Vecchia approximations necessitate specifying the number of neighbors to condition on, the ordering of points, and the selection of nearest neighbors -- that may introduce sensitivities in a given analysis.